Legacy Modernisation

 MS Access to Azure SQL + WPF

 The most common path.
-Your Access forms become a proper desktop application.
+Your Access forms become a proper desktop application with a modern interface.
 Your Access tables become a cloud database with automatic backups, proper security, and the ability to handle real concurrency.
 I've done this for companies with 400+ employees.

 Excel to Proper Database